MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: The MoEDAL-MAPP Detector for Run-3

-The search for HIPs will continue at Run-3 and beyond utilizing the expected factor of five enhancement in luminosity at IP8 and the increase of (E$_{CM}$) to 14 TeV.
-As is shown in Figure~\ref{fig:moedal-limits}, using the Run-3 dataset with a nominal luminosity of 30 fb$^{-1}$, we expect to be able to push the search for MMs up to masses in the range 1.5 TeV/c$^{2}$ to 2.9 TeV/c$^{2}$, depending on the Monopole charge and spin.
-In the case of photon-fusion production of MMs we envisage a sensitivity to MM masses as high as 5 TeV/c$^{2}$ at Run-3.
-Additionally, we completed an estimate of what mass limits we can approach after 300 fb$^{-1}$ of data taking at the HL-LHC.
+The search for HIPs will continue at Run-3 and beyond utilizing the expected factor of five enhancement in luminosity at IP8 and the increase of $E_\text{CM}$ to 14~TeV.
+As is shown in Figure~\ref{fig:moedal-limits}, using the Run-3 dataset with a nominal luminosity of 30~fb$^{-1}$, we expect to be able to push the search for MMs up to masses in the range 1.5~TeV/$c^{2}$ to 2.9~TeV/$c^{2}$, depending on the MM charge and spin.
+In the case of photon-fusion production of MMs we envisage a sensitivity to MM masses as high as 5~TeV/$c^{2}$ at Run-3.
+Additionally, we completed an estimate of what mass limits we can approach after 300~fb$^{-1}$ of data taking at the HL-LHC.
 The corresponding 95\% limit curves, assuming no MMs are observed, for DY produced spin-1 and spin-1/2 monopoles are shown in Figure~\ref{fig:HL-LHC-MM}.
-If a magnetic monopole is not observed at the HL-LHC we can place lower mass limits of magnetic monopoles in the range 2.1 TeV/c$^{2}$ to 3.4 TeV/c$^{2}$ with the corresponding mass limits from photon fusion a few TeV higher.
+If a magnetic monopole is not observed at the HL-LHC we can place lower mass limits of MMs in the range 2.1~TeV/$c^{2}$ to 3.4~TeV/$c^{2}$ with the corresponding mass limits from photon fusion a few TeV higher.